Melody-Lisa/blissboost/README.md

 * Amy Richardson - Cohort Facilitator: For providing great resources to help with everyone's projects through weekly stand ups.

-* Class June 2023: Everyone in my class channel on slack who is involved with the stand ups and group chat for contributing to the great atmosphere and supportive environment.
+* Class of June 2023: Everyone in my class channel on slack who is involved with the stand ups and group chat for contributing to the great atmosphere and supportive environment.

 * The wider slack community: For quick responses to various issues and questions I had at all stages of the project.